alan-turing-institute/scivision/README.md

 ## 📚 Documentation

-User documentation for scivision is available at our [readthedocs](https://scivision.readthedocs.io/en/latest/) website.
+Documentation for scivision is available at our [readthedocs](https://scivision.readthedocs.io/en/latest/) website.

 ## 🔧 Maintainer documentation